 This document considers that the project is ready and that you successfully ran a first analysis on the code.
 If this is not the case yet, read the "Getting started" section.

-The notifications feature is only available on Business plans (Pro, Enterprise, and Premium).
+The notifications feature is only available on Business plans (Pro, Enterprise, Team, and Premium).
 You can manage your current plan on your account page.

 Now that the project is being analyzed (automatically or manually) by SymfonyInsight, you may like to receive notifications about the results of these analysis in your favorite messaging application.